d-khan/create/w1/reflect-apply.md

 > 1. **Why did you select these elements?
 Why are they sticking with you?**
 > 2. **What connections can you see between Dr. Sánchez's session and the readings and discussions so far?
 What connections can you make to your life or to our Miramar students?**

+The curriculum, especially in the field of Computer Science, should align with the needs of the job market.
+It's crucial for young programmers to learn how software is developed, not only to secure employment but also to undergo a steep learning curve.
+Additionally, all of my students aim to enter the workforce immediately after graduation.
+While personal growth is important, practical application of skills is essential for transitioning from student to professional.
+Recently, I updated the curriculum by removing outdated courses and incorporating those that are currently in demand in the job market, based on feedback from our advisory board members.
+This has not only attracted more students but also increased their motivation, as they feel they are learning what is truly relevant.

 # 3. Discuss one specific change you can implement from CREATE so far.

 > 1. **What small modifications can you make to your classrooms or counseling sessions?**